coxswain · node · relay · caravel

 controller that has no public presence.
 The controller

-(helm) stays behind NAT;
+(coxswain) stays behind NAT;

-beacon is the only public ingress for clients.
+relay is the only public ingress for clients.

 Role